MicrosoftDocs/cpp-docs/docs/atl/reference/category-macros.md

  Clients can use the category information registered for the class to determine its capabilities and requirements without having to create an instance of it.
 For example, a control may require that a container support data binding.
 The container can find out if it has the capabilities necessary to host the control by querying the category manager for the categories required by that control.
 If the container does not support a required feature, it can refuse to host the COM object.

- For more information about component categories, including a sample list, see [What are Component Categories and how do they work](http://msdn.microsoft.com/library/windows/desktop/ms694322) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+ For more information about component categories, including a sample list, see [What are Component Categories and how do they work](http://msdn.microsoft.com/library/windows/desktop/ms694322) in the Windows SDK.

 ### A Selection of Stock Categories